nextest-rs/nextest/site/src/docs/reporting.md

 : Display output at the end of the test run.

 `immediate-final`
 : Display output as soon as the test fails, and at the end of the run.
-This is most useful for CI jobs.

 `never`
 : Never display output.
 Default for `--success-output`.